VictorTrapenok/grammar-ai.app/src/pages/terms.md

 TO THE MAXIMUM EXTENT PERMITTED BY LAW, WE SHALL NOT BE LIABLE FOR:

 - DIRECT, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES
-- PSYCHOLOGICAL OR PHYSICAL HARM FROM APP USE
+- ERRORS IN GRAMMAR CORRECTION OR TRANSLATION
 - LOSS OF DATA OR DEVICE DAMAGE
 - BUSINESS INTERRUPTION OR LOST PROFITS
+- RELIANCE ON APP OUTPUT FOR CRITICAL DECISIONS

 ## 11. Indemnification